michaelrussell4/runic-reflections/content/poetry/Within the Walls of Language.md

 > This man was mute no more
 > Words from his mouth did pour
 > And then to his surprise
-> The saphire grew in size
+> The sapphire grew in size
 >
 > Bigger, bigger, split
 > It multiplied a bit